Written By: Devin Golden

 Immunotherapy for Pleural Mesothelioma

-Immunotherapy is the newest FDA-approved treatment for malignant pleural mesothelioma.
-The FDA approved Opdivo (nivolumab) and Yervoy (ipilimumab) for unresectable cases.
-Unresectable means the patients do not qualify for surgery.
+Immunotherapy is an FDA-approved treatment for malignant pleural mesothelioma.
+The FDA has approved Keytruda (pembrolizumab), Opdivo (nivolumab) and Yervoy (ipilimumab).
+All three are approved for unresectable cases, which means the patients do not qualify for surgery.

 immunotherapy drug icon depicting medication in a syringe